 Disclosure: This page contains affiliate links.
 If you click through and purchase an item, I may earn a commission.
 See my terms of service for details.

 In 2010, Daniel Middleton (DanTDM) created a YouTube channel and presumably wasn’t earning much money as a teenager.
-In 2017, he was the highest paid YouTube star earning $16.5 million.
-Many other YouTubers including Felix Kjellberg (PewDiePie) and Lilly Singh have made millions.
+A few years later, he would become the highest paid YouTube star earning $16.5 million.
+Many other YouTubers including Felix Kjellberg (PewDiePie) and Lilly Singh have made millions as well.
 Suffice it to say that uploading videos to YouTube can be an excellent way to earn a living.

 - It has over a billion users—almost one-third of all people on the Internet—and each day those users watch a billion hours of video and generate billions of views.